gleb-pp/d-interpreter/src/README.md

 # Implementation Overview

-The interpreter implementation is subdivided into subsystems:
+The interpreter implementation is divided into subsystems:

 - `locators` library provides abstractions of a code file and positions within it;
 - `complog` library provides a way to produce diagnostic messages;